The geometry of filtrations: Introduction

 Let us explain the notation on the right hand side of this equivalence.
 Given an $\infty$-category $\EuScript{C}$, one may define the $\infty$-category of \emph{filtered} objects of $\EuScript{C}$ as the functor category

 Here, $\Z$ is viewed as a partially ordered set and therefore a category with morphisms $[n] \mapsto [m]$ when $n \leq m$.
 When $\EuScript{C}= \Sp$, the stable $\infty$-category of spectra, one obtains the notion of a filtered spectrum; we henceforth use the notation $\Rep(\Z)$ to denote the $\infty$-category of filtered spectra.
+This comes equipped with the "Day convolution" summetric monoidal structure: given filtered spectra $(A_n)_{n \in \Z}, (B_n)_{n \in \Z} $ their tensor product is the filtered spectrum which in degree $n$ is given by

 We prove the following corollary: